 |Total program credits||30|

 CY-510.
-Cyber Security and Risk Management.
+Cyber Security Planning and Risk Analysis.
 3 Credits.

 In this course we will study the concepts in cyber security design and implementation for computer systems (both hardware and software).
 Security architecture, organization policies, standards, procedures, and security system implementation, including diagnostic testing of databases and networks.
 Throughout this course, practical skills will also be acquired through a series of interactive risk assessment workshops and case studies.